phcurado/parameter/README.md

 ## Schema

 The first step for building a schema for your data is to create a schema definition to model the external data.
 This can be achieved by using the `Parameter.Schema` macro.
-The below example mimic a `User` that have one main address and a list of phones.
+The example below mimics an `User` model that have one `main_address` and a list of `phones`.
-First we create the `User` schema:

 ```elixir
 defmodule User do